dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### getSketchPatternRotation(iObj, iSub):

+	Description:

-	getSketchPatternRotation(iObj, iSub) - returns Rotation object which can be passed directly to setSketchPlacement functions.
+		Returns Rotation object which can be passed directly to setSketchPlacement functions.
 The Sketch will be perpendicular to the iSub object, so it can be used as router bit to cut the edge or face.

-##### Args:
+##### Description:

 		iObj: object for sub-object
 		iSub: selected sub-object, edge or face